Adobe-Marketing-Cloud/reactor-user-docs/getting-started/README.md

 1. Launch publishes a build to your host server.

    As mentioned above, a build is the actual JavaScript file\(s\) that Launch produces.
-This relationship between Launch and your host location is defined by an adapter.
-Read more about Adapters below.
+This relationship between Launch and your host location is defined by a host.
+Read more about Hosts below.

 2. Launch provides an embed code `<script>` tag that goes onto your site.

-   When you create an environment and attach an adapter, the environment provides this `<script>` tag for you to put on your pages.
+   When you create an environment and attach a host, the environment provides this `<script>` tag for you to put on your pages.

 3. When a user browses your site, the Embed Code `<script>` tag retrieves the Build from your host server and performs your defined actions within the browser.

-### Adapters
+### Hosts

-An adapter is a connection between Launch and your hosting location.
-Launch currently supports an Akamai adapter and an SFTP adapter.
-Whenever you produce a build, Launch connects to the server defined by your adapter.
+An host is a connection between Launch and your hosting location.
+Launch currently supports an Akamai host and an SFTP host.
+Whenever you produce a build, Launch connects to the server defined by your host and delivers the build.

 If you want to self-host, you can have Launch push directly to your servers through SFTP or you can push it to Akamai and download it \(using your environment's Archive option\).

-For more information, see [Adapters](../launch-reference/publishing/adapters.md).
+For more information, see [Hosts](../launch-reference/publishing/hosts.md).

 ### Environments

 Each library is created inside an environment.
 An environment defines how you want your build to look when it is published.
 You can specify:

-* **Adapter:** Each environment needs an adapter which determines where Launch will push any builds created in this environment
+* **Host:** Each environment needs a host which determines where Launch will push any builds created in this environment
 * **Archive:** The default is to deploy your build as a minified .js file \(or if you're using custom code, multiple files which reference each other\).
 You can have wrap all these together into a zip file and encrypt it.

 Once you have saved your environment, it generates the embed code which you can copy and paste into your website.
 Note that the embed code will not work until you have actually created a library and produced a build.
 For more information, see [Environments](../launch-reference/publishing/environments.md).